 Date of leaving

 Reason for leaving

 Do you currently hold a Firearm Certificate?
 Yes / No

 If yes:

 Certificate Number

 Date of issue

 Issuing Authority

 Have you ever had an application for the Yes / No

-Grant or Renewal of a Firearm Certificate or a Shotgun Certificate refused or had a
+Grant or Renewal of a Firearm Certificate or

-Certificate revoked?
+a Shotgun Certificate refused or had a Certificate revoked?

 If yes, provide full details

-ii yes, provide fall details
+ii yes, provide fuil details

 Have you ever been convicted of any Yes / No

 offence in any country?
 You do not need to

 disclose offences dealt with by way of a

 fixed penalty notice or other alternative to

 prosecution.

 If yes, provide full details

-ii yes, provide full details